-- 1. The one who has successfully passed all the programme components of the MSc degree programme will obtain the degree of Master of Science in the respective discipline; - 2.
-The obtained degree will be recorded on the master's degree certificate.
+- 1. A student who has successfully passed all the programme components of the MSc degree programme will obtain the degree of Master of Science in the respective discipline; - 2.
+The obtained degree will be indicated on the master's degree certificate.